y3owk1n/cpenv/README.md

 1. Running `cpenv` for the first time will prompt you to setup your `env-files` folder.

-- You can set it to any folder you like, but the default is `~/.env-files`
+- You can set it to any folder you like, but the default is `~/.env-files`.
+I personally set it to an icloud drive path.

 2. Organize your projects within your chosen directory.
 Each project should have its own subdirectory.